-If you have decided to replace the hard disk of your laptop with a new one, you can use Acronis backup software to do the cloning.
+If you have decided to replace the hard disk of your laptop with a new one, you can use Acronis True Image to do the cloning.

-(!)
-The important point to remember is that you need to put the new drive in the laptop first, and connect the old drive via USB.
-Only after this you may do the cloning.
-Otherwise you will not be able to boot from the new cloned drive.
+It is recommended to put the new drive in the laptop first, and connect the old drive via USB.
+Otherwise you will may not be able to boot from the new cloned drive, at Acronis True Image will apply a bootability fix to the new disk and adjust the boot settings of the target drive to boot from USB.
+If the new disk is inside the laptop, the boot settings will be automatically adjusted to boot from internal disk.
 As such, hard disk bays cannot be used for target disks.
 For example, if you have a target hard disk (i.e. the new disk to which you clone, and from which you intend to boot the machine) in a bay, and not physically inside the laptop, the target hard disk will be unbootable after the cloning.

 (!)
-The cloning should be done from Acronis Bootable Media (created on CD/DVD or Flash).
+If you are using Acronis True Image 2017 or earlier, the cloning should be done from Acronis Bootable Media (created on CD/DVD or Flash).
 When cloning from Acronis Bootable Media, you do not need to have an operating system or an Acronis product installed on the new drive.
 You do not even need to have the new drive formatted to do the cloning.
-For information on Acronis Bootable Media see Standalone Version of Acronis Software.
+For information on Acronis Bootable Media see Acronis bootable media.

-Assuming that you have your new drive installed in the laptop, and the old one connected via USB, here is a sample cloning scenario with Acronis True Image Home 2010 or Acronis True Image Home 2011:
+Assuming that you have your new drive installed in the laptop, and the old one connected via USB, here is a sample cloning scenario with Acronis True Image:

 The product will then clone the disk.